 The maintenance schedule for a fabric awning will typically consist of a thorough cleansing once per year and a light monthly refresh.
-If your awning is in an area that is prone to stains and dirt, additional maintenance may be necessary.
+If your awning is in an area that is prone to stains and dirt, additional maintenance may be necessary to help prolong the lifespan of your awning.
 The cleaning schedule of your awning should begin after the first month.

 1. Make sure to verify the manufacturer of the fabric and make sure the cleaning instructions are recognized.
 Understanding the type of fabric your awning is manufactured with will help in determining the best way to clean it.